-Like a lot of other DIY web scraping articles that we have published before, we shall be using Python3.7 and the BeautifulSoup library to scrape our data and save it in a JSON file.
+We shall be using Python3.7 and the BeautifulSoup library to crawl Quora data and save it in a JSON file.
 Using this code, you would be able to scrape and extract Quora answers and questions easily.
-The only other thing that you will be needing is a decent text editor.
-We have used PyCharm, which is a full-blown IDE, but you can also use the Atom since it comes with multiple plugins and is more lightweight.
+The only other thing that you will need is a decent text editor.
+We have used PyCharm, which is a full-blown IDE, but you can also use Atom since it comes with multiple plugins and is more lightweight.
 Hope this helps you understand how to scrape Quora in detail.

 So to start with the code, we begin by importing the libraries that we will be needing, both internal and external.
 Once done, we need to make sure that we set the SSL certificate’s verify-mode to “CERT_NONE”, and check hostname to False, to avoid getting SSL certificate errors when we start scraping data.
 Once this is done, our setup is complete, and we can accept a question from the user.
 For this demo, we supplied the following value when this question was asked.